Federal Criminal Defense Lawyer Minneapolis

 Note that in addition to the terms of imprisonment listed above, a fine can also be imposed.
 Additionally, for some offenses, aggravating factors, such as having previous convictions, can lead to enhanced penalties.

-Our Minneapolis federal crimes lawyers appreciate the seriousness of a conviction.
+Our Minneapolis federal criminal defense lawyers appreciate the seriousness of a conviction.
 That is why we are ready to do everything in our legal power to seek an optimal outcome on your behalf.

 Learn more about how our Minneapolis federal crime lawyers can help by calling (612) 979-1112 or submitting an online contact form today.